bilal-chughtai/cuplc_site/_pages/merchandise.md

 ### Kit pages

-Our incredible stash officer Liz has prepared some goodies for you.
+Our incredible stash officers Liz and V have prepared some goodies for you.
 Feast your eyes on this lot.

 [Kukri kit page](https://www.kukrisports.co.uk/teamshop/cambridgeuniversitypowerlifting/productNavListNg.action){: .btn .btn--primary .btn--large}